Title and statement of responsibility area

 Scope and content

 File consists of datasets showing locations of community centres, parks, dog off-leash parks, libraries, fire halls, public schools, and public washrooms in parks; elementary and secondary school catchment area boundaries; and elementary (early and late) and secondary French immersion boundaries.
-Datasets are as they appeared on May 1, 2013.
+File also contains Open Data Catalogue html page that described the datasets; page includes data attributes and data accuracy and currency information.
+Datasets are as they appeared on May 20, 2014.

 Immediate source of acquisition